Romain Leleu

 Romain Leleu (born 7 November 1983) is a French classical trumpeter.
 He is the elder brother of tuba player Thomas Leleu.

 Life

-Born in lille, Leleu waselectedrévélation soliste instrumental by the Victoires de la Musique Classique in 2009.
+Born in Lille, Leleu was elected révélation soliste instrumental by the Victoires de la Musique Classique in 2009.

 Trained by Éric Aubier, he entered the Conservatoire de Paris at age 15, and received in 2003 a First Prize for trumpet with "very good" mention, followed by the Chamber Music prize, unanimously.